Introduction

 Preparation

-Begin by mowing your lawn to a shorter height than usual.
-This allows the new seeds to reach the soil more easily.
-After mowing, rake the lawn to remove debris and thatch.
+Begin by mowing your lawn shorter than usual.
+This makes it easier for the new seeds to reach the soil.
+After mowing, rake the area well to clear away any debris and thatch.

 -